Erdos-Projects/spring-2026-valuation-of-stringed-instruments-II/README.md

 # Introduction

-This project aims to build a machine learning regression model to predict market prices of fine-stringed instruments, which includes violins, violas, cellos, and bows.
+This project aims to build a machine learning regression model to predict the market prices of fine stringed instruments, including violins, violas, cellos, and bows.
 The goal is to estimate fair market values based on key attributes such as maker, year of construction, instrument type, origin, and provenance proxies.

 # Dataset